Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Implications of the Local Detailed Balance for Photo-Driven Molecular

+then $\Kr = 1$ and directionality could not emerge.
 We conclude by rewritting Eq.~\eqref{eq:Kr_ldb} in a more standard form.
 To do so, we i) neglect the (usually small) fluxes of the thermally induced isomerization reactions (involving thermally induced transitions from a ground-state species to an excited-state species) and ii) express the remaining fluxes using Eqs.~\eqref{eq:flux_q_e} and~\eqref{eq:flux_qy}.
 We thus obtain \begin{widetext}

 \end{widetext} Equation~\eqref{eq:Kr_ldb_simplified} still shows that directionality is not affected by the equilibrium constants in Eq.~\eqref{eq:Keq_rm} and does not emerge if $\cpp{\nu} = 0$.
 It also explicitly shows that the following equivalence between (experimentally measurable) kinetic constants and quantum yields,